Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/get-started-portal-build-app.md

 |ApplyForJob|`I want to apply for the new software engineering position in Cairo.`|
 |FindForm|`Where is the job transfer form hrf-123456?`|

-Para criar intenções, siga os passos abaixo:
+Para criar intenções, conclua os seguintes passos:

 1. Depois da aplicação é criada, estará no **intenções** página do **criar** secção.
 Selecione **Create new intent** (Criar nova intenção).